sjspielman/UTbiocomputing2015/Lessons/sys_os_shutil.md

 infile = sys.argv[1]
 ```

 Error checking is often very useful here; you might have a script which **requires** two command line arguments.
 For instance, let's say you have a script (which does something..) which takes a file name and a number as its two arguments.
-To ensure that this always happens, help yourself out with assertion statements!
+To ensure that this always happens, help yourself out with assertion statements:

 ```python
 import sys
 # sys.argv must be of length 3 (script name, inputfile, number)